This is a guest post provided by the English Skills Learning Center in Salt Lake City, UT.

 - Do a review lesson about every four lessons repeating activities from your previous lessons.
 This will help you measure if you are moving too quickly through material and if the students are retaining the things you teach them.

-Repetition can be a valuable tool in the ESL classroom as many of our students are busy with their daily lives and may have limited exposure to English when not in class.
-How do you incorporate repetition into your lessons to boost student learning in the classroom?
+Repetition can be a valuable ESL teaching strategy in the classroom as many of our students are busy with their daily lives and may have limited exposure to English when not in class.
+How do you incorporate these ESL teaching strategies into your lessons to boost student learning in the classroom?

-Learn additional tips for helping ESL students and earn free professional development credit with Reading Horizons Free Webinars:
+Learn additional ESL teaching strategies for helping ESL students and earn free professional development credit with Reading Horizons Free Webinars: